-Exercise A: Circle ten words or phrases from the following list that could be the subject nouns of a sentence.
+Exercise A: Circle ten words or phrases from the following list that could be the subjects of a sentence.
 Write the words in the boxes.

 Exercise B: Circle ten words from the list that could be transitive verbs.
 Write them in the boxes.

 Exercise C: Circle ten words from the list that could be object nouns.
 Write them in the boxes.

 Exercise D: Fill in the correct kind of word to complete each of these sentences.

 1. Jack and Sam _______________ their car to get it started.

 4. _______________________ sweeps the floor every morning.